-Former Annual New Zealand Notice to Mariners, No. 18, published 1 July 2022 is cancelled.
-This is a repetition of the former Notice.
+Former Annual New Zealand Notice to Mariners, No. 18, published 1 July 2023 is cancelled.
+Additions and amendments to the former notice are indicated by sidelines.

 Authority: Toitū Te Whenua Land Information New Zealand

 Please also refer to: Chapter 2 of the Admiralty publication The Mariner's Handbook (NP100).